Kagin Commons, First Floor

 January/Interim term - The last day of the Spring term pre-registration period (usually in early December).

 Summer term - The last day to register an internship is May 17th, but you may extend the deadline as late as June 1st with permission of the Internship Program.

-1. Summer/January Registration Form (signed by faculty, department chair, and Internship Program)
+3. January/Summer Registration Form (signed by you, faculty sponsor, and Internship Program)

 Hours Required for Credit

 The minimum number of hours worked per week at the internship site in relation

 Fall-Spring-Summer Internships (Internships must last a minimum of a ten-week period)

 4 credits = A minimum of 140 hours per semester or 10-12 hours per week